fluree/docs.flur.ee/website/docs/concepts/infrastructure/transactor_group.md

 You can try creating new ledgers, making transactions, etc, and all of the work will be replicated on each of the three instances of Fluree that are running.

-## Setting Up a Transactor Group in One Folder
+## Setting Up a Transactor Group in One Folder {#setting-up-a-transactor-group-in-one-folder}

 You can run a transactor group on three different ports on the same server and in the same folder by providing each running instance a different properties file,